- Scientific Name: Genus Thymus

-Hang Dry: Cut about 5-8” of newest growth per stem and then bundle together.
+Hang Dry: Cut about 6-8” of newest growth per stem and then bundle together.
 While larger plants will yield longer stems, still harvest just the tips for best flavor.
-Hang the thyme bundle upside down in a dry, cool, and well-ventilated area for 7-14 days until small, pointed leaves are brittle and no longer pliable.
+Hang the rosemary bundle upside down in a dry, cool, and well-ventilated area for 7-14 days until evergreen nettles are brittle and no longer pliable.

-Oven Dry: Thyme stems can be easily placed on a baking sheet and dehydrated in a convection oven at 175° F for 10-15 minutes or until leaves and stems are brittle and have lost color.
-After 10-15 minutes, turn off the oven and allow thyme stems to remain in the oven for another 40 minutes, leaving the oven door open to cool.
+Oven Dry: Do not place 6-8” woody stems into the oven.
+Instead, cut down into small 2” tips and discard any overly thick and woody pieces.
+Line a baking sheet with parchment paper and place 2” cuts on the sheet and into a convection oven at 175° F for 10-15 minutes or until leaves and stems are brittle and have lost color.
+After 10-15 minutes, turn off the oven and allow rosemary sprigs to remain in the oven for another 40 minutes, leaving the oven door open to cool.

 Food Dehydrator: Herbs, fruits, and flowers are ideal for countertop food dehydrators for reliable and thorough drying.
 Food dehydrators feature step-by-step instructions for herbs and is the preferred method for many cooks and home gardeners.
 Many herbs such as lavender should only take about 2 hours in any household food dehydrator.